 This tour is off-campus.
 Attendees will meet the tour guide at 38 Penn Square in Downtown Lancaster.
 It is a 90-minute walking tour (wear comfortable shoes).
 It will conclude at the location of our Opening Reception.

-We welcome you to explore a variety of local dinner options and use this time to connect with your colleagues.
-We think all of these are solid choices.
-They are varying price points.
-Many are walking distance from the hotel.
+We encourage you to explore any of a variety of local dinner options and use this time to connect with your colleagues.
+There are MANY restaurants with varying price points within walking distance of the hotel.
+We won't formally endorse any in particular but here are a few you might want to take a look at.

 Dr. Nina Kollars is an associate professor in the Cyber and Innovation Policy Institute at the US Naval War College.
 She holds a Ph.D. from The Ohio State University in political science and an M.A. from GWU in international relations.
 She holds a number of editorial and policy affiliations to include: executive board member of Cyber Conflict Studies Association; and an editorial board member for Texas National Security Review.
 She publishes on cybersecurity, hackers and military innovation.
 She presented her own hacker project at DefCon27, “Confessions of a Nespresso Money Mule.”
 She will soon publish her book “Trustworthy Deviants: White Hat Hackers and Security.”
 Kollars is also an Executive Bourbon Steward.